Bacteria & ALS - Changing the direction of research for Neurodegenerative Diseases - By Dr. Vincent Tedone M.D.

 The problem is that the ratio of glutamate outside the cell to inside the cell is incorrect.
 When cells degenerate and die, glutamate is spilled out and displaced into the environment surrounding the contiguous cells.
 This changes the intracellular and extracellular ratio and kills contiguous cells and causes the disease to spread.

 What happens when there is a traumatic brain injury?
 The cell membrane ruptures and micro blood vessels are torn, causing bleeding into the extra cellular space.
 In concussions, some people develop CTE others do not.
 Why?
 Could it be that the person that develops CTE has had contact with the borrelia bacterium?
 Interestingly enough, autopsies of people with CTE reveal amyloid plaque in the brain.
 Amyloid plaque is also found in Alzheimer’s disease.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 Dr. Alan MacDonald, a forensic pathologist, has cultured borrelia from the amyloid plaque in AD.
 Dr. Miklossy has independently corroborated his work.
 Dr. Sapi has produced protein tangles TDP -43 and Tau by adding borrelia to human nerve cells.
 She is seeking funding to demonstrate the formation in vitro of amyloid plaque when borrelia is added to human nerve cells.